tekumara/notes/git-prune.md

 git branch -vv
 ```

-Why are not all the pruned branches appearing as gone???
-TODO: take output of `git remote prune origin` and pipe to `git branch -d`

-Identity local branches with a pruned (ie: gone) tracking branch:
+Identify local branches with a pruned (ie: gone) tracking branch:

 ```
 git for-each-ref --format '%(refname) %(upstream:track)' refs/heads | awk '$2 == "[gone]" {sub("refs/heads/", "", $1); print $1}'
 ```

+NB: Not all previously pruned branches will appear as gone.
+If the local branches had no tracking relationship there is no link and a `gone` state cannot be determined.

 Delete local branches with a pruned (ie: gone) tracking branch, if they have been merged: